FranckLab/qDIC/README.md

 ```

 ## Contact and support
-For questions, please first refer to [FAQ](https://github.com/FranckLab/qDIC#faq) and [Questions/Issues](https://github.com/FranckLab/qDIC/issues) or the same for FIDVC (shared code for many functions, so certain questions will translate between the two).
+For questions, please first refer to [FAQ](https://github.com/FranckLab/FIDIC#faq) and [Questions/Issues](https://github.com/FranckLab/FIDIC/issues).
 Add a new question if similar issue hasn't been reported.
-We will try to help you as soon as possible.
-The author's contact information can be found at [Franck Lab](https://www.franck.engr.wisc.edu/).
+We shall help you at the earliest.
+The author's contact information can be found at [Franck Lab](http://franck.engin.brown.edu).